 Moretto Lambrusco Grasparossa di Castelvetro Frizzante Secco

-“This wine is so fun and approachable,” Yoneoka says.
+“This wine is so fun and approachable,” says Sophie Yoneoka, sommelier at The Broadmoor.
 “It’s dry yet fruity.”
 A sparkling red from Italy, she says this is the ultimate pairing for charcuterie.

 Price range: $20-$24

 Vasse Felix Filius Chardonnay

 Yoneoka calls Aussie chardonnay profiles generously tropical with spice, and she’s partial to the 2018 Filius.
 For food pairings, she says, “Think gratin, roasted chicken and creamy pasta, such as truffle agnalotti or gnocchi.”

 “Christmas is great for a cranberry cocktail,” De Los Santos, bar manager at Almagre, says.
 “The tart profile awakens the palette after a hearty meal.”
 Personal taste is the real goal when it come to mixing, but he suggests simply: “Play around with cranberry, gin, Campari, lemon and sugar.”

 “[For] a large guest list, a Spanish cava is the best value,” Read says.
 The affordable sparkling wine can be white or rosé, but Read recommends the white Codorniu Anna Blanc de Blancs Brut Cava for your wine pairings.

 Price range: $10-$14

 “For a traditional sparkling that carries itself with purity and precision, this is great to start a festive night,” Yoneoka says, adding that it complements oysters, caviar and most hors d’oeuvres.
 Her preferred vintage is 2012.